iterative/dvc.org/content/docs/command-reference/studio/index.md

 usage: dvc studio [-h] [-q | -v] {login,logout,token} ...

 positional arguments:
-  {login,logout,token}  Use `dvc studio CMD --help` to display command-specific help.
+  COMMAND
-    login               Authenticate DVC with Studio host
+    login               Authenticate DVC with Studio host.
-    logout              Logout user from Studio
+    logout              Logout user from Studio.
-    token               View the token dvc uses to contact Studio
+    token               View the token dvc uses to contact Studio.

-options:
-  -h, --help            show this help message and exit -q, --quiet           Be quiet.
-  -v, --verbose         Be verbose.
 ```

 ## Description

-`dvc studio` authorize dvc with Studio and set the token.
-When this is set, DVC
+`dvc studio` authenticate DVC with Studio and set the token.
+Once this token has
-uses this to share live experiments and notify Studio about pushed experiments.
+been properly configured, DVC will utilize it for seamlessly sharing live
+experiments and sending notifications to Studio regarding any experiments that
+have been pushed.

 ## Options

-- `-h`, `--help` - show this help message and exit
+- `-h`, `--help` - prints the usage/help message, and exit.

-- `-q`, `--quiet` - Be quiet
+- `-q`, `--quiet` - do not write anything to standard output.

-- `-v`, `--verbose` - Be verbose
+- `-v`, `--verbose` - displays detailed tracing information.